danibt656/bigram_GPT/README.md

 ***

-Original sources:
+### References

 Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A.N., Kaiser, Ł. and Polosukhin, I., 2017. *Attention is all you need*.
-Advances in neural information processing systems, 30.
-[Link](https://arxiv.org/abs/1706.03762)
+Advances in neural information processing systems, 30. <a href="https://arxiv.org/abs/1706.03762" target="_blank">Link</a>

 He, K., Zhang, X., Ren, S. and Sun, J., 2016. *Deep residual learning for image recognition*.
-In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 770-778).
-[Link](https://arxiv.org/abs/1512.03385)
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 770-778). <a href="https://arxiv.org/abs/1512.03385" target="_blank">Link</a>